-\textbf{Implement Details.} We adopt LLaVA-1.5 as our experimental platform because it is a widely used open-source MLLM and a representative testbed for multimodal token compression.
+\paragraph{Implementation Details.} We adopt LLaVA-1.5 as our experimental platform because it is a widely used open-source MLLM and a representative testbed for multimodal token compression.
 Its fully public training data and pipeline, together with a well-established two-stage recipe, enable reproducible and apples-to-apples comparisons.
-In the training-based setting, we follow the official data and two-stage protocol~\citep{liu2024improved}, train from scratch with reduced visual computation, and keep the total iterations identical to the original model.
+In the training-based setting, we follow the official data and two-stage protocol~\citep{liu2024improved}, train from scratch with reduced visual computation, and keep the iterations identical to the original model.
 All experiments are conducted on A100 GPUs.

-\textbf{Efficiency Evaluation.} To evaluate practical efficiency, inference is benchmarked on 5,000 TextVQA samples using an NVIDIA A6000 GPU.
-Specifically, the A6000 GPU’s moderate compute capability keeps both the baseline and the proposed method close to saturated CUDA utilization, so observed speedups primarily reflect computation reduction rather than hardware underutilization.
-Accordingly, we report CUDA utilization and prefill-stage latency, since prefill dominates overall inference cost.
+\paragraph{Efficiency Evaluation.} For theoretical efficiency, we report vision-side TFLOPs and FLOPs-equivalent visual token counts (Appendix~\ref{para:equiv-token-count}).
+For practical efficiency, we benchmark inference on 5,000 TextVQA samples using an NVIDIA A6000 GPU.
+Since both the baseline and our method achieve near-saturated CUDA utilization, the observed speedups mainly reflect computation reduction rather than hardware underutilization.
+We report CUDA utilization and prefill latency, which dominates inference cost.